Table of Contents[Hide][Show]

 6. The Children’s Museum of Indianapolis, Indianapolis, IN

 The Children’s Museum of Indianapolis is the world’s largest children’s museum.
-Empty Nest TravelingMom, Cindy Richards found that you can easily spend a full day at this massive attraction.
+You can easily spend a full day at this massive attraction.
 With interactive exhibits for all ages, the museum is a wonderful indoor playspace with educational aspects around every corner.

-Cindy’s kids loved the Scienceworks area, especially the climbing wall.
-They also have an area created especially for babies and toddlers, which is designed for the comfort of their caregivers as well.
+Older kids can have fun exploring the Scienceworks area, especially the climbing wall.
+For babies and toddlers, there’s a special area designed for the comfort of their caregivers as well.